LHRK/Nanodisc-Builder/README.md

 For the GROMACS software the Backmap_re-solvate.sh script can be used.\
 Edit in the framed box within the script.

-# Wrapper scripts for automazation
+# Wrapper scripts for automization
 The COMMANDS_default and COMMANDS_Uni are both 'wrapper' bash scripts, which construct the nanodisc dimer using the python scripts and add lipids and solvate using insane.

 The COMMANDS_default uses the deafult settings:\